stephenfudge/silver-octo-disco/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+Go to https://stephenfudge.github.io/silver-octo-disco and the page should load and function properly.

+Alternatively, if you wish to download the files then you shoud do the following:
 Download the index.html file as well as the assets folder and the project should work and function properly.

 ## Usage